priyankasahu111/notification-sdk/README.md

-# crud-sdk
+# notification-sdk
-A microservice that can be used by other applications to perform all CRUD operations for MongoDB.
+A microservice that can be used by other applications to send notifcation via mail/sms

 ## SDK for developers
-The crud-sdk helps developers to perform create, read, update, delete operations on MongoDB for any application.
+The notification-sdk helps developers to send notification using mai/sms for any application.

 ## Deployment
 The project is hosted on GitHub.